SML-Fin/SML-Fin.github.io/index.md

 Participants can join our [mailing list](mailto:smlfin-subscribe@maillist.ox.ac.uk?subject=Subscribe) to receive notifcations about the seminar series.

-Organizers plan events in a hybrid format allowing participants on-site at the [Oxford Statistics Department](https://www.stats.ox.ac.uk/) to connect with participants off-site through Zoom.
+Organizers plan events in a hybrid format allowing participants on-site at the [Oxford-Man Institute of Quantitative Finance](https://oxford-man.ox.ac.uk/) to connect with participants off-site through Zoom.

 The seminar series covers a wide range of topics at the intersection of machine learning and finance.
-Topics include network analysis, limit order books and analysis of order flows, time series forecasting, synthetic data generation, asset pricing, microstructure, news sentiment, portfolio management, high-dimensional statistics and model selection.
+Topics include network analysis, limit order books and analysis of order flows, time series forecasting, synthetic data generation, asset pricing, financial econometrics, microstructure, news sentiment, portfolio management, high-frequency and high-dimensional statistics.

 Please explore [projects](https://www.stats.ox.ac.uk/~cucuring/fin.htm) from our research group.